dunncc/HW8-Repo-Caiden-Patrick/report.md

 - Add constraints to tables: [alter.sql](./database/alter.sql)

 ## Data:
-Add some data from using Python Faker -
+- Add some data from using Python and faker: [generate.py](./data/generate.py)

 ## Queries:
 ### Query One -